Omicron Ursae Majoris

 Omicron Ursae Majoris (ο Ursae Majoris, abbreviated Omicron UMa, ο UMa), formally named Muscida /'mjuːsId@/, is a star system in the northern circumpolar constellation of Ursa Major.
 It has an apparent visual magnitude of +3.35 and is located at a distance of around 179 ly from the Sun.
 In 2012, an exoplanet designated Omicron Ursae Majoris Ab was found to be orbiting the primary.

 Nomenclature

 ο Ursae Majoris (Latinised to Omicron Ursae Majoris) is the star's Bayer designation.

-The traditional name Muscida was shared with the optical double star Pi Ursae Majoris.
+The traditional name Muscida derives from the post classical Latin musus, meaning "snout, or muzzle [of the bear]".
+This name was shared with the optical double star Pi Ursae Majoris.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Muscida for this star.

 In Chinese, 內階 (Nèi Jiē), meaning Inner Steps, refers to an asterism consisting of ο Ursae Majoris, 16 Ursae Majoris, 6 Ursae Majoris, 23 Ursae Majoris, 5 Ursae Majoris and 17 Ursae Majoris.
 Consequently, the Chinese name for ο Ursae Majoris itself is 內階一 (Nèi Jiē yī, the First Star of Inner Steps.).